-Difficulty: The hike to Ojstrica viewpoint is completely uphill, with easy to moderate difficulty.
+Difficulty: The Ojstrica hike is completely uphill, with easy to moderate difficulty.

 When to go: Sunrise and sunset offer the best views of Lake Bled.
 Go up early to beat the crowds and secure the best viewing seat.
 Beware of hiking in the rain, as the pathway can get muddy and slippery.

 How long it takes: Since you need to walk from the town of Bled to the hiking trail, the round trip will take anywhere from 1.5-2 hours.

 What to bring: Water, a light jacket, sunglasses, hiking boots or sneakers, a camera, a headlamp if you plan to hike at sunrise or sunset

 Walk from your hotel to the paved pathway that circles around the banks of the lake.
 From there, walk counter-clockwise toward Camping Bled, which is located on the opposite side of the lake from the town’s center.
 The walk there has many beautiful spots to admire the famous church, up-close and personal.
 On the way to the trail, you’ll pass a tennis club and a small pier.